 The REACH Regulation marks a fundamental reform of European chemicals legislation.
 REACH regulates the Registration, Evaluation, Authorization and restriction of Chemicals.
 Aims of this regulation are to improve safe handling of chemicals to protect human health and environment as well as strengthen the competiveness of the European chemical industry.
 The European Chemicals Agency (ECHA) in Helsinki oversees the implementation of the REACH program and helps companies to comply with it.

 Intended Uses and UseReports

 In connection with the registration processes, which will take place during the next years, the Intended Uses of chemical substances must be part of the registration dossiers.
-Industrial associations developed a standard format of UseReports based on the ECHA Use & Exposure Descriptors according RIP 3.2 Chapter R12 and R16 in which the uses at Henkels customers have been included as far as they are known to Henkel.
-These use reports will be reported to Henkels suppliers in order to be part of their registration dossiers.
+Industrial associations developed a standard format of UseReports based on the ECHA Use & Exposure Descriptors according to RIP 3.2 Chapter R12 and R16 in which the uses at our customers have been covered as far as they are known to us.
+These use reports will be reported to our suppliers in order to be included in their registration dossiers.

-Concerning Henkels products for Surface Treatment and Metal Pre-Treatment Henkels UseReports are explained and published on the web site of AISE (International Association for Soaps, Detergents and Maintenance Products) http://www.aise.eu/reach/?page=exposureass_sub2 and for adhesives and sealants on the web site of FEICA (European Adhesive Association) http://www.feica.org
+Concerning our products for Surface Treatment and Metal Pre-Treatment, our UseReports are explained and published on the web site of AISE (International Association for Soaps, Detergents and Maintenance Products) http://www.aise.eu/reach/?page=exposureass_sub2 and for adhesives and sealants on the web site of FEICA (European Adhesive Association) http://www.feica.org

-Special obligations of information concerning SVHC in articles are written in Article 33 of the REACH ordinance because articles were not regulated by the old chemicals legislation even if articles could have contained dangerous substances.
-According to Henkels investigations none of the substances of the current SVHC candidate list (13 Jan 2010) is part of Henkels articles.
+Special obligations of information concerning SVHC in articles are described in Article 33 of the REACH ordinance because articles have not been regulated by the old chemicals legislation even if articles contained dangerous substances.

-According to the information Henkel received so far and to Henkels own investigations the company assumes that the packaging of its products also do not contain any of the substances included in the candidate list in a concentration above 0.1 % weight by weight.
-Henkel will advise its customers immidiately if the company should receive contrary information – which we do not expect – we will advise you immediately.
+According to the information we received so far and to our own investigations, we assume that the packaging of our products also do not contain any of the substances included in the candidate list in a concentration above 0.1 % weight by weight.
+Should we receive contrary information – which we do not expect – we will advise you immediately.